 In those people certain that they aren’t eating more than expected, there are other likely reasons.

 It is likely that their body is using less energy than what it did from when they first started dieting.
 The new amount of energy that the body is using now matches the total amount consumed which explains why weight-loss has stopped.

-This still doesn’t explain how someone uses less energy than what they did before dieting.
+This still doesn’t explain how someone uses less energy than they did before dieting.

 The term ‘metabolic damage’ is commonly used to try to explain this phenomenon.
 This refers to some sort of permanent damage to the metabolism that results in less overall energy used per day.

 Although some practitioners determine this from anecdotal evidence.
 The available science does not support that this is a likely route for most people.

 Studies looking at recovering anorexic patients have found no permanent damage in metabolism once body fat and muscle was proportionally gained.